BrynjaGunnars/FC_GCE_mouse_Hippocampus/README.txt

 1. Bag gradients from dataset into group-averaged gradient using whole dataset 500 times.
-Further cluster each group-averaged gradient using K-means algorithm into k = 2,3,...,10 clusters and save into matrix, B. Function used: BootstrapClusterG(voxelN, k, n, resampleSize, startMouse, endMouse, side, gradientNo), voxelN = no. voxels within ROI, k = upper limit for clustering, resampleSize = no. of bagging rounds, startMouse and endMouse=numbered subjects range (e.g. whole dataset startMouse = 1, endMouse = 50), side = 'LEFT' or 'RIGHT', gradientNo = '1','2','3'....
+Further cluster each group-averaged gradient using K-means algorithm into k = 2,3,...,10 clusters and save into matrix, B. Function used: BootstrapClusterG(voxelN, k, n, resampleSize, startMouse, endMouse, side, gradientNo), voxelN = no. voxels within ROI, k = upper limit for clustering, n = no. of bagging rounds,resampleSize = size of resampled group, startMouse and endMouse=numbered subjects range (e.g. whole dataset startMouse = 1, endMouse = 50), side = 'LEFT' or 'RIGHT', gradientNo = '1','2','3'....

 2. Make consensus matrices from B. Function used: makeConsensusMat(mat), mat=numpy matrix.